Do you have PCOS?

-This post will help guide you understand the importance in treating PCOS with diet, which diets are most effective, which foods you should be avoiding, which foods you should be eating, and how to lose weight if you have PCOS.
+This post will help guide you to understand the importance of treating PCOS with diet, which diets are most effective, which foods you should be avoiding, which foods you should be eating, and how to lose weight if you have PCOS.

 Let’s jump in:

 PCOS, or polycystic ovary syndrome, is an endocrine disorder characterized by specific symptoms such as infertility, irregular menstrual cycles, weight gain, and hair growth.